1861

 - At 8 a.m. on 7 October 1861, the 47th Pennsylvania Volunteers formed a battle line on Prospect Hill behind Lewinsville, Virginia.
 Each wing of the 47th supported Union artillery batteries posted on either side of the regiment;

 - With Rebel pickets in sight, but no attack made, the 47th Pennsylvania Volunteers fortified the artillery batteries from 10 a.m. until ordered to rest from sundown until daylight.
-Felling trees, they built a 5-mile-long road, dug rifle pits, and built earthen breastworks around the placements of Union cannon.
+Felling trees, they built a five-mile-long road, dug rifle pits, and built earthen breastworks around the placements of Union cannon.

 Camp Griffin, Virginia (also known as “Camp Big Chestnut”; 9 October – 22 January 1862)